Don't Let Intestacy Threaten Your Family's Finances7th Jun 2016

 So do the right thing.
 Make a proper will.
 That ‘difficult’ conversation you need to have with your loved ones first will not be as awkward as you think.

 Having ‘that conversation’ shows that you care what happens to them after you’ve gone – that you’re taking your family responsibilities seriously.

 We’re here to help.
 Our solicitors can help you make sure your will is drafted correctly.

-For sympathetic and expert advice on making a will or administering an estate, contact Coles Miller Partner Stuart Bradford, head of our Wills and Probate Department.
+For sympathetic and expert advice on making a will or administering an estate, contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Wills & Probate Department.